bassamanator/everything-sovol-sv06/howto.md

 4. Let air dry for a bit, or use a hair dryer.
 5. Apply hair spray that you bought at the dollar store.
    - Apply 5 or 6 even coats in one go.
-   - Do not lead the hair spray liquid accumulate in one area (usually it accumulates around the edges of the plate).
+   - Do not let the hair spray liquid accumulate in one area (usually it accumulates around the edges of the plate).
 You want the build area to be as flat as possible.
    - Once somewhat dry, apply another 5 or 6 coats.

 You can follow the same process with glue stick, just keep in mind it's harder to get things even.